I have no idea who that guy is in the upper left picture, giving me a hug, but he smells like a fish.

 Huh.
 There was supposed to be a drum roll in there.
 Or fireworks.
 Oh, well.

+OK, enough with the formal bio.
 I’m on Twitter & Facebook.
 Links at the right.
 Or you could contact me via email, but the link on the right may be wonky.
 Right click it to copy my email address, then left click the link to bring up email of your choice, but it doesn’t automatically fill in the email address for me on my computer so have to paste the address.
 Works fine from my phone.
 Hopefully it’ll work for you without the copy/paste nonsense.
-Sorry ’bout that!
+Sorry ’bout that.

-Other than that . . .
-OK, I admit it.
+Otherwise . . . yeah, I admit it.
 This is a place for ego-dumping.
 What, you think I’m actually famous?
 I am in fact so non-famous, I’m a world-class unknown.
 People as far away as Balikpapan have never heard of me.

 Outside the fiction arena: